SurafelTeka/WorkTrack/README.md

 ![image](https://user-images.githubusercontent.com/50694227/118156849-8351dc80-b422-11eb-8070-b3841acf5c67.png)

-This project is made with Codeigniter 3.0 and code is very very simple.
+This project is made with Codeigniter 3.0 and the code is very easy to understand.
 Compatibilty

-Compatible with all the latest versions of browsers, but the favorites are: Google Chrome or Firefox.
+Compatible with all the latest versions of browsers, notably Google Chrome and Firefox.
-Video Tutorial